rachelll777/group60/README.md

 2. **Data structures for storing data**: Vectors, pairs, and maps are utilised to store game state including player, customer and packages' locations, player's inventory, pathfinding solutions and step limitation.
 3. **Dynamic memory management**: The Player object is dynamically allocated using new and deallocated with delete at the end of the game session(dynamic array).
 Our code used vectors and pointers as well.
 4. **File input/output**: The saveprogress file enables saving and loading of game progress.
-5. **Multiple files**: The codebase is organized across multiple header and implementation files (main.cpp, intro.cpp, end1.cpp, saveprogress.cpp)
+5. **Multiple files**: The codebase is organized across multiple header and implementation files。
 6. **Multiple difficulty levels**: `Easy mode`: 10x10 map, 2 packages, `Hard mode`: 17x17 map, 5 packages

 --------------------------